resumetozero/LLM-Analyser-Webscrapping/README.md

 * Tor SOCKS5 proxy support and optional obfuscation (bridges / obfs4) for censored networks.
 * Human-like browsing (UA rotation, scrolling, randomized delays) to reduce detection.
 * Save raw HTML and cleaned text in Streamlit session state and to disk.
+* Store chunks in Chroma vector DB with embeddings for fast retrieval.
+* Query the content using Ollama LLM for analysis.
+* Display scraped content and analysis results in **Streamlit** interface.
 * Optional local LLM inference via Ollama (small models recommended for low‑RAM machines).

 ---